You may or may not have heard of Sleep Apnea before.

 I went to see a sleep specialist and he determined I have “Severe Obstructive Sleep Apnea” after giving me an overnight sleep test.

-His exact words to me at age 20 were “you would have had a major stroke and probably died before turning 30 if you didn’t seek treatment for this.”
+His exact words to me were “you would have had a major stroke and probably died before turning 30 if you didn’t seek treatment for this.”

 Yes, it’s that serious guys.